-Thanks to funding from the National Youth Council of Ireland and Creative Ireland, one of Ireland’s leading street artists Friz will embark on a residency with the North Mayo Youth Project, Involve Youth Project and Ballina Men’s Shed to develop the concept for the artwork, with the option to use content from the Jackie Clarke Collection archive for inspiration.
-Friz will then develop the flagship artwork, with the project groups delivering artworks on secondary sites with the assistance and advice of Ballina Tidy Towns.
-The groups will explore the themes of people and place in Ballina.
+Thanks to funding from the National Youth Council of Ireland, Creative Ireland, Dulux and Topline Archers, one of Ireland’s leading street artists Friz was in creative residency in Ballina during September and October 2019, working with the North Mayo Youth Project, Involve Youth Project and Ballina Men’s Shed to develop artwork concepts, with the option to use content from the Jackie Clarke Collection archive for inspiration.

 Friz’s flagship artwork – the Táin Wall – shows Flidhais of the beautiful soft hair, the Men’s Shed tells the story of salmon fishermen on the Moy and the youth groups celebrated how music brings communities together in Ballina.

 While we’re not sure, at this stage, what restrictions will still be in place in October, we still plan to present a festival.
 One aspect of the festival that we are most confident about is Pure Ballina, the street art project.

 It might be a smaller project this year to accommodate public health regulations, but it will again include a collaboration between our local community groups and a street artist to create high quality, eye catching street art that once more brings colour and life to the streets of our town.